Code-Institute-Submissions/MaksimB96-PP5_E-Com.2/README.md

 Welcome to Honey Haven, the one stop shop for everything related to natural honey as well as products!
 This project is essentially a proof of concept that will be worked on, and eventually become a fully fledged e-commerce store.
 Please note that while products at the moment are limited the end goal is to flesh it out once we determine exact products to be sold!

+The website is a B2C and B2B model.
+It provides services to customers through shopping with a quick and easy pathway to purchase.
+User profiles display previous orders and the ability to save delivery info.
+The store also allows customers to subscribe to a news letter which in turn allows them to recieve emails updating them on new potential products and/or offers.
+There is a contact section that allows users to leave a message which will be displayed to the admin panel (future features will include a display of messages in the admin profile with a reply functionality)

+Admins have the ability to edit/update and delete items.
+Full editing of the bag items for Users are also available.

 ## Business Model